-First-ever diamond drilling at La Patilla returned highly encouraging gold values near-surface including an interval grading 10.4 g/t Au over 8.5 meters in LP-14.
+First-ever diamond drilling at La Patilla returned highly encouraging gold values near-surface including an interval grading 10.4 g/t gold over 8.5 metres in LP-14.

 High Gold Recovery Rate from Metallurgical Testing

-Garibaldi has received excellent metallurgical results for the La Patilla vein system with a gold recovery rate of 95 per cent from a flotation test carried out by the Mexican Geological Survey in Chihuahua City.
+Garibaldi has also received excellent metallurgical results for the La Patilla vein system with a gold recovery rate of 95% from a flotation test carried out by the Mexican Geological Survey in Chihuahua City.

-The analyzed head grade for the sample (7.9 kilograms) was 17.7 g/t Au.
+The analyzed head grade for a grab sample (7.9 kilograms) was 17.7 g/t gold.
 Material was taken from surface exposures in the vein system where previous drilling reported high-grade gold values.
 Garibaldi cautions that the head grade is not necessarily representative of mineralization at La Patilla in general or, specifically, within the zones, structures or geological features that were sampled for the metallurgical testing.